barionleg/ANTs_wiki/N4BiasFieldCorrection.md

 ## Convergence (-c)

 The convergence option allows the user to set the number of multi-resolution iterations, and a convergence parameter which can halt execution of each level.
 The number of iterations and levels should be chosen to find a good solution without overfitting or taking too much time.
+The default is equivalent to `-c [ 50x50x50x50, 0.0 ]`.

 ## Shrink factor (-s)